rogin/Snippets/Connect/Mirth.md

 * [InterfaceMonitor](https://www.interfacemonitor.com/) / [xc-monitor](https://mirth-support.com/xc-monitor)
 * [MirthSync](https://saga-it.com/tech-talk/2019/03/15/mirthsync+installation+and+basic+usage) is [on GitHub](https://github.com/SagaHealthcareIT/mirthsync), is it a freemium model?

-## Where to start learning

-* Read through the [Mirth User Guide](https://docs.nextgen.com/bundle/Mirth_User_Guide_42).
-It has a Best Practices section which can help your message throughput and minimize DB space.

 ## Pruning logic clarification

 _tarmor_: If message has one destination in ERROR status, the purge process will not remove the message.
 If I search for messages in ERROR status and do "Remove results", it will only remove the destination messages, not the whole message.
 Will the purge process remove then the source and other destinations, since there is no error anymore?

 _jonb_'s [gist](https://github.com/nextgenhealthcare/connect/blob/b3bd6308b789d16e4b562bd5686cef883fa1faf1/server/dbconf/postgres/postgres-message.xml#L412).
 This is for postgres.
-You can find sibling files for other DB engines for getMessagesToPrune .
+You can find sibling files for other DB engines for `getMessagesToPrune`.
 MC does a SELECT to find message IDs to remove then it does a second operation to actually delete those messages.
-A [recent release](https://github.com/nextgenhealthcare/connect/milestone/69?closed=1) of MC introduced “prune error” in 3.12.
+Version 3.12 of MC [introduced](https://github.com/nextgenhealthcare/connect/milestone/69?closed=1) “prune error”.
 I wrote a custom pruner for my employer a few months ago. (_ed note_: stated in March 2023.)
 I have forgotten a lot of the details but I can find them again if there is sufficient interest.

 ## Advanced Clustering discussion with important bits